tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/importfromcsv.html' target='_blank'>Quick Base Documentation</a>

+Use API_ImportFromCSV to add or update several records.
+You invoke this call on a table-level dbid.
+You can add AND update in the same API_ImportFromCSV request.
+(For an Add, leave the Record ID empty.)

+The clist parameter is optional when adding new records to a table.
+When updating existing records, the clist parameter must contain the field ID for the key field (usually 3 for the Record ID#).
+The CSV file you're importing must also include a column that contains the value of the key field for each record that will be updated.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID